 A person’s employment status depends on whether his or her employment contract is a “contract of service” or a “contract for services” Employees have a “contract of service” with their employer.

 Contracts of service evolved from the earlier concept of a master-servant relationship.
 Such a relationship required an employee to be continuously available for service and to accept a high degree of control by the employer.

-A "contract for services" applies to the relationship between an independent contractor and a principal.
-It emphasises the nature of the services to be provided by a person rather than his or her availability to work as directed.
+A “contract for services” applies to the relationship between an independent contractor and a principal.
+It emphasises the nature of the services is provided by a person rather than his or her availability to work as directed.

 Tax law relies on the terms “contract of service” and “contract for Services”, but does not define them.